 Willard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Willard is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Willard who work in office and administrative support (10.46%), management occupations (10.12%), and sales jobs (8.44%).

 Of important note, Willard is also a city of artists.
 Willard has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Willard’s character.

 Also of interest is that Willard has more people living here who work in computers and math than 95% of the places in the US.

-Willard is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Willard is a great place for families with children to consider.
+First of all, many other families with children live here, making Willard a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Willard has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Willard’s overall crime rate is lower than average for the country.

-The overall education level of Willard citizens is substantially higher than the typical US community, as 29.21% of adults in Willard have at least a bachelor's degree, and the average American community has 21.84%.
+The percentage of people in Willard who are college-educated is somewhat higher than the average US community of 21.84%: 26.82% of adults in Willard have at least a bachelor's degree.

 The most common language spoken in Willard is English.
 Other important languages spoken here include Italian and Spanish.